DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 ./run.sh jfreechart
 ```

-More details about the analyzed projects and their definition are given in the "Using symfinder on your project" section in the README present in the artifact's root directory.
+More details about the analyzed projects and their definition are given in the "Using symfinder on your project" section in the README present in the `/varicity-src` directory.

 *Note:* The Docker images are automatically downloaded by Docker with the tag `ist` if they are not found on the host system.
 If an image is not found, you can download it manually with the `docker pull` command